 The total cost of UTI’s welding program is about $19,000, but this can vary by campus location.
-This tuition covers expert training and hands-on experience in high-tech labs, but it excludes housing and food costs.
-Additionally, you should budget for tools, lab fees, and living expenses, which can range from $1,000 to $2,500 monthly.
-If you’re curious about financial aid and other expenses, there’s much more information available to help you.
+Tuition covers expert training and hands-on experience in high-tech labs, but it excludes housing and food.
+You should also budget for tools, lab fees, and living expenses, which can run $1,000 to $2,500 per month.

 Understanding UTI Tuition Structure